irinesara/Ecommerce-Follow-Along/README.md

 Checkout Process: Implement a checkout process where users can enter shipping information and complete their purchase.
 Payment Integration: Integrate with a payment provider (e.g., Stripe or PayPal) to process payments securely.
 Admin Panel: Create an admin panel where administrators can manage products, orders, and users.

+Milestone 13: Project Overview
+We implemented the functionality to update and delete products.
+A PUT request endpoint was created on the backend to handle product updates.
+On the frontend, we developed a new ProductCard.jsx specifically for sellers, which includes edit and delete buttons.
+These buttons are only visible to the seller, ensuring that only product owners can modify or remove their products.
+This milestone enhances the user experience by allowing sellers to manage their products directly from the interface.